Komodo/komodo-website/src/pages/blog/2014-04/komodo_personal_license.html.md

 ## PyCon in Montreal

 Also, the Komodo team will be in Montreal next week (April 8-13), attending PyCon 2014.
-If your at PyCon or in the general vicinity, then stop by the ActiveState both - we'll have lots of goodies to share with you.
+If you're at PyCon or in the general vicinity, then stop by the ActiveState booth - we'll have lots of goodies to share with you.

 [PyCon 2014]: https://us.pycon.org/‎